-- Make the filling: Put pork into a large pot and cover with cold water (about 6 cups).
-Add 2 teaspoons salt, onion, thyme, oregano, bay leaves and peppercorns; cover and bring to a boil and then turn it down to a simmer.
+- Make the filling: Put the pork into a large pot and cover with cold water (about 6 cups).
+Add 2 teaspoons salt, onion, thyme, oregano, bay leaves, and peppercorns; cover and bring to a boil and then turn it down to a simmer.
 Cook until the pork is tender, 2 hours or a little longer.

 - Transfer the pork to a plate and shred.
 Strain and reserve the cooking liquid.

 - In the meantime, soak the corn husks in a bowl of hot water, using a plate to keep them submerged, until pliable, about an hour.

 - Combine the pork, cumin, 1/3 cup chili powder, garlic, flour, sugar, vegetable oil, and 1 cup of the reserved cooking liquid in a large skillet.

 - Bring to a simmer over medium heat; cook, stirring occasionally until most of the liquid is absorbed, about 25 minutes.